Wavefront CLI

 cloudintegration view and manage cloud integrations

-config create and manage local configuration
+config create and manage local configuration, and display debug info

 dashboard view and manage dashboards